Roger Money-Kyrle: Basic facts of life

 Each of these are insults to the narcissistic constitution of the self, since they express dependency, exclusion, and reduction.
 As such they make for intense psychic obsessions.

 These facts are inter-related.
 If a person's relationship to the maternal breast had been a positive one, then it will be easier for that person to "conceptualize his parents' intercourse as a supremely creative act [...] because he will have had much less incentive to construct a misconception of intercourse as a by-product of fantasies of projective identification."
 The presence of a good-enough breast facilitates the mourning for the child-parent marriage that can never be.

 The first two facts of life are of particular analytic importance, since they arrive as pre-conceptions in our lives and their transformation into conceptions is subject to analytic treatment.
 If mourning of the loss of the maternal breast is successful, the child can move through the Oedipus complex, recognize the parents' intercourse as creative and internalize it as a template for a marriage of its own.

 Ultimately, the recognition of these three facts also delimits the self-analytic function of a person who was once an analysand.
-For the self-analytic function operates in an omnipotent way, as it gives rises to the "megalomanic delusion of parthenogenic creativity," rather, all one can do, "is to allow your internal parents to come together and they will beget and conceive the child."
+For the self-analytic function operates in an omnipotent way, as it gives rise to the "megalomanic delusion of parthenogenic creativity"; rather, all one can do "is to allow your internal parents to come together and they will beget and conceive the child."